Pinoy Big Brother: Season 2: House Concept

 The concept of the house is a pop-art scheme, with a predominantly lime green living area with pastel colors.
 It has been equipped with 42 cameras and 42 overhead microphones.
 The men's bedroom have the beds in a linear pattern, while the women's beds in their bedroom are in a circular pattern.
 Rocking chairs and other furniture have also been added, as well as gym equipment, a large bathroom with showers and a jacuzzi, separate restrooms for the men and women, a separate prayer room, and a bridge over the swimming pool.
 The confession (aka diary) room is now tangerine-colored and expanded.
 Furthermore, the front doors to the house are now located at the garden, leading to the eviction hall next door.

 There are two secret areas in the house.
 The first secret area is separated from the garden by a gate.
 It is initially filled with sand and had bamboo furniture and an area for urination.
 The secret housemates occupied this area in their first five days of stay in the house.
 Afterwards, the location became common knowledge for the housemates and it has been used as an activity area.
 The other secret area is adjacent to the confession room.
 It has been previously used by Gee-Ann, Wendy, and Mickey as a "quarantine area" when they caught Robert's "disease" on Week 5.

 The interiors of the various rooms were designed by students from the Philippine School of Interior Design.
 The revamped larger layout of the House could be attributed to the fact that the House was previously used as the academy during the filming of Pinoy Dream Academy.
 Major renovations had to be done for the second season.

+Hosts

+Toni Gonzaga and Mariel Rodriguez reprised their roles as primetime and UpLate hosts respectively, while Celebrity Edition housemate Bianca Gonzalez hosted the Update reports.
+First season housemate Jason Gainza joined the hosts as the Man-of-the-Street reporter.
+Meanwhile, Asia Agcaoili again took hosting chores for the show's companion program on Studio 23, along with the puppet Pining.
+They shared hosting chores with new host Sitti Navarro.